The Haitian Family Reunification Parole (HFRP) Program

 - Derivative children listed on the approved Form I-130 who are already or who will be 21 years of age or older before you properly file an HFRP Program application with us will not be eligible for the HFRP Program.
-The date an application is considered filed is the date that it is received by the USCIS office listed on the NVC invitation letter.
+We consider the date an application is filed as the date it is received by the USCIS office listed on the NVC invitation letter.
 If you file an application on behalf of a derivate child and we receive it after the child has turned 21 years of age, we will deny your application.

 - Applying for the HFRP Program may not provide faster family reunification for LPR petitioners who expect to naturalize within a year.
 Once LPRs become U.S. citizens, immigrant visas for their spouses and unmarried children under 21 years of age will be immediately available.
-Therefore, even if they have been invited to apply to the HFRP Program, LPRs who are close to becoming U.S. citizens should not submit their Form I-131 applications without first carefully weighing the costs and benefits of the HFRP Program versus immigrant visa processing.
+Therefore, even if they have been invited to apply to the HFRP Program, LPRs who are close to becoming U.S. citizens should not submit their Form I-131 without first carefully weighing the costs and benefits of the HFRP Program versus immigrant visa processing.

-Note: If you lose the written invitation the NVC sent you, we will still accept your application packet.
-However, you must submit all other required documentation when you file your application packet with the USCIS Lockbox.
+If you lose the written invitation the NVC sent you, we may still accept your application packet.
+However, you must submit all other required documentation when you file your application packet with the USCIS lockbox.

 You cannot apply to the HFRP Program until you receive an invitation from the NVC.
 If you apply for the program and are not eligible, we will deny your application and will not refund your filing fees.

-If you wish to have your relatives considered for the HFRP Program, you must follow the HFRP Program-specific application instructions in the NVC letter (also listed below) and submit the required documentation to the Lockbox by the filing deadline indicated in the letter:
+If you wish to have your relatives considered for the HFRP Program, you must follow the HFRP Program-specific application instructions in the NVC letter (also listed below) and submit the following required documentation to the lockbox by the filing deadline indicated in the letter:

-Complete a separate Form I-131 for each family member eligible to participate in the HFRP Program.
+- Complete a separate Form I-131, Application for Travel Document, for each family member eligible to participate in the HFRP Program;

 - Complete parts 1, 2, 7, 8 and 9 of Form I-131;